Seed Grants – Cycle 6

 All Together – Seeding and Connecting Compassionate Communities

-The goal of Cycle 6 of our Seed Grants Program is to inspire and promote communities to develop vital hubs for information and care navigation, providing emotional, social, practical, spiritual, or grief and bereavement support for individuals and families in communities across BC.
+The goal of Cycle 6 of our Seed Grants Program is to inspire and support communities in developing vital hubs for information and care navigation, providing emotional, social, practical, spiritual, and grief and bereavement support for individuals and families across BC.

-The Seed Grant program supports community organizations to embrace the compassionate communities approach and develop innovative programs and services that support people affected by aging, serious illness, caregiving, grief and bereavement.
+The Seed Grant program supports community organizations in embracing the compassionate communities approach and developing innovative programs and services that support people affected by aging, serious illness, caregiving, grief, and bereavement.

 Grant Amount: up to $4500 per project